pleabargain/EnglishHelpsYourCareer/README.md

 I'm adding helpful notes to the source of truth and I have created a few exercise markdown files.

 I will try to keep these files updated.
+I just lost a lot of work. :(

 ## mermaid diagrams